Program manager interviews at Google are really challenging. The questions are difficult, specific to Google, and cover a wide range of topics.

 3.2.1 Program management questions preparation

-For program management questions, we recommend starting with the following video which outlines how Google thinks about program management.
+For program management questions, we recommend starting with our program management primer.
+Also, take a look at the following video, which outlines how Google thinks about program management.

 Here is a summary of the video: